Select a news topic from the list below, then select a news article to read.

 One of her favorite things about Albion:

-In Heather’s words:
+In Josh’s words:

 “Make a list of the top things that you want from a college or university.
 Then visit, visit, visit!
 Every school is going to tell you that they are great.
 The better schools are able to prove it.”